Final report for SNE21-014-WV

 August 31, 2024

 The Project Team will create a comprehensive web-based hub of tailored resources for use by ASPs and BFs throughout the project.
 Materials will also be available on flash drives or through hard copies if internet issues pose a problem for participants.
 In the third year of the program, we will bring the resources to the trainees via a ‘Resources Expo’.
-Resources Hub will include technical and marketing resources, land resources, financial resources, and Equipment & Machinery resources.
+Resources Hub will include technical and marketing resources, land resources, financial resources, and Equipment and Machinery resources.

 30